ARMmbed/mbed_OS_API_Docs/docs/APIs/io/inputs_outputs.md

 # Handling inputs and outputs

-Inputs and outputs on development boards are either analog or digital.
+Inputs and outputs on microcontrollers are either analog or digital.

 ## Analog I/O